The Traditional Owners of this land are those who identify as

 2. Aboriginal intangible heritage also includes any intellectual creation or innovation based on or derived from anything referred to in subsection (1).

-Due to the definition of intangible cultural heritage, Traditional Owners are constantly tasked with proving the intangible value of culturally significant sites to corporate bodies who value tangible outcomes such as money or land development.
+Moreover, with the current working definition of intangible cultural heritage, Traditional Owners are constantly tasked with proving the intangible value of culturally significant sites to corporate bodies who value tangible outcomes such as money or land development.
+Since the amendments, there have been many projects, both State and private, that have caused damage and destruction to cultural heritage sites.

 In many ways, the Act is used after the horse has bolted … If there was a suitable disincentive for damage, such as financial or effective prosecution measures, much damage would not occur.